CGM Guide — Part 3

 | Safety foundation | ISO BG meter + in-date strips + good technique | Your gold-standard backstop in doubt; enables safe calibration and sensible decisions | All CGMs (applies universally) |

-| Hard-stop low alarms | Very low alarm that cannot be disabled (where available) | Reduces tail-risk exposure from silence/over-trust | Varies by device + region + app/receiver setup (check local labelling) |
+| Hard-stop low alarms | Very low alarm that cannot be disabled (where available) | Reduces tail-risk exposure from silence or over-trust | Varies by device, region, and app/receiver setup (check local labelling) |

-| Optional calibration | Manual calibration available (and whether you’ll use it correctly) | Can rescue drifting sensors / false alarms; poor calibration can worsen accuracy | Available on: Dexcom CGMs.
-Medtronic CGMs; Eversense CGMs Not available on: Abbott FreeStyle Libre CGMs and Roche Accu-Check CGM |
+| Optional calibration | Manual calibration available (and whether you will use it correctly) | Can rescue drifting sensors and false alarms; poor calibration can worsen accuracy | Available on: Dexcom CGMs, Medtronic CGMs, Eversense CGMs.
+Not available on: Abbott FreeStyle Libre CGMs and Roche Accu-Chek CGM |

 | Alarm intelligence | Prediction alerts, customisation, sensible delay logic | Reduces alarm fatigue while preserving safety protections | Dexcom G6/G7: Urgent Low Soon; Dexcom G7: delayed first high alarm; Accu-Chek SmartGuide: predictive forecasting suite |

-| Wear & comfort | Wear time, size, adhesion, site flexibility | Comfort drives adherence; adherence drives outcomes | FreeStyle Libre 3/3 Plus: Smallest |
+| Wear and comfort | Wear time, size, adhesion, site flexibility | Comfort drives adherence; adherence drives outcomes | FreeStyle Libre 3/3 Plus: smallest |

-| Followers | Easy sharing + reliable notifications | Critical for children, hypo unawareness, overnight reassurance | All CGM systems support sharing: Dexcom (Follow), Libre (LibreLinkUp), Medtronic ecosystems (CareLink / dependent services), Roche SmartGuide, EverSense |
+| Followers | Easy sharing + reliable notifications | Critical for children, hypo unawareness, overnight reassurance | All CGM systems support sharing: Dexcom (Follow), Libre (LibreLinkUp), Medtronic ecosystems (CareLink), Roche SmartGuide, EverSense |

-| Receiver vs phone | Backup display option | Practical resilience when phones fail, misbehave, or aren’t wanted | All Dexcom, Libre, and Roche options Notavauilable for EverSense or Medtronic |
+| Receiver vs phone | Backup display option | Practical resilience when phones fail, misbehave, or are not wanted | Varies by model and region |

-| AID compatibility | Which pumps/algorithms the CGM integrates with | Often the deciding constraint if you’re AID-bound | Highly region-specific; see AID Systems Guide |
+| AID compatibility | Often the deciding constraint if you are AID-bound | Which pumps and algorithms does the CGM integrate with | Highly region-specific; see AID Systems Guide |